adithya-b/ML/README.md

 **GradientNNewtonOpti_Illustration.py**
 * The above algorithm implements gradient descent and newton optmization
-* The newton optimization is implemented on derivative of function
+* The newton optimization is implemented on derivative of function since the roots of derivate function are the points correspoding to the minimal of actual function
 * The above is one of the second order optimization
 * The above program is illustrated for quadratic and rosenbrock function
 * The gradient descent does not work for rosenbrock function because of it's peculiar nature